-Bold Beginings! is told almost entirely in flashback as Aqua Man, Green Arrow and Plastic Man exchange stories about the first time they teamed up with Batman while waiting to be rescued for Mr. Freeze.
+Bold Beginnings! is told almost entirely in flashback as Aquaman, Green Arrow and Plastic Man exchange stories about the first time they teamed up with Batman while waiting to be rescued from Mr. Freeze.
 Almost a reverse of "Almost Got 'Im" from TAS.

 Four Star Spectacular! is four shorts starring Adam Strange, The Flash, 'Mazing Man and The Creature Commandos with Batman only making cameo appearances.

 In "Meet Polka Dots" on Blue's Clues, Blue opened the door to the Blue's Clues house and there were several segments in which time was spent with just Blue or Blue and her friends rather than Joe, while Joe attended to his stuffed duck Boris, who was having a nap.
 Perhaps most unusually, viewers got to watch as Blue placed her pawprint on each clue, something which had always been done firmly off-screen before.

 Courage the Cowardly Dog has "Cowboy Courage", which takes a break fro the supernatural horror and instead has Courage dreaming about being a sheriff in the old west.

 There is also the episode "Aqua Farmer", which is almost entirely about Eustace, in lieu of Courage as the protagonist.
 (In contrast, he is completely absent from "Cajun Granny Stew", although this could be chalked up to Early Installment Weirdness.)